aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-cells/applying-styles-on-cells/_index.md

 ## **Summing Up All Together - Example**

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ApplyStyleOnCells-SummingUp.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ApplyStyleOnCells-SummingUp.cs" >}}
 ## **Setting Number Formats**
 Aspose.Cells.GridDesktop also provides a strong feature of setting number formats for the values entered into cells.
 There are 58 built-in number formats offered by Aspose.Cells.GridDesktop.
 To see a complete list of all supported number formats, please refer to [Supported Number Formats.](/cells/net/list-of-supported-number-formats/)